Finesse/telegram-chart/README.md

 # Telegram chart

-This is a JS solution for [the Telegram march coding contest](http://t.me/contest/6).
+This is a JS solution for [the Telegram March 2019 coding contest](http://t.me/contest/6).
 The goal was to develop an application for showing simple charts based on [the input data](src/chart_data.json).

 <details>